pradyumn5000/DSAI_Project/README.md

 3. Lyrics: language

 ## Notes
-The `requirements.txt` file should list all Python libraries that your notebooks depend on, and they will be installed using:
+The `requirements.txt` file should list all Python libraries that the notebooks depend on, and can be installed using:

 ```
 pip install -r requirements.txt